everisplex/everisplex.github.io/_articles/sdk.md

 <h3>10.1 updataMonitoringData(data, callback)</h3>

-This method is used to update monitoring data in the Plex platform.
+This method is used to update monitoring data in the everis Plex Platform.
 You need to supply two parameters, see below for more details.

 updateMonitoringData(data, callback)